naman16/cloud-security/docs/Secure Terraform Starter Packs.md

 ## Testing Results

 Once the Terraform modules were generated, I was naturally very excited to test them for configuration accuracy (i.e. understanding Terraform) as well as security.
-Below are the high-level results from some lightweight testing:
+Below are the high-level results from some lightweight testing.

+### Accuracy

-* *Accuracy*: I was able to deploy the modules for S3 bucket and DynamoDB table in the first try without making any updates to the Terraform files (except specifying values for the variables).
+I was able to deploy the modules for S3 bucket and DynamoDB table in the first try without making any updates to the Terraform files (except specifying values for the variables).

+### Security Configurations

-* *Security Configurations*: I scanned all the Terraform files using Wiz CLI and the initial scan results highlighted CRITICAL: 0, HIGH: 8, MEDIUM: 70, LOW: 45\.
+I scanned all the Terraform files using Wiz CLI and the initial scan results highlighted CRITICAL: 0, HIGH: 8, MEDIUM: 70, LOW: 45\.
 On further analysis, I observed that:

 * A good number of the issues (22, including 4 HIGH) were associated with CloudWatch.
   * I did not clean up these issues because I see them as less risky as I have generally seen CloudWatch be used more for workload / application monitoring, less for security use-cases.
 * Some issues were because the LLM created supporting resources (e.g., RDS clusters) as part of the main resource (e.g., RDS instances), as opposed to reusing the dedicated module for that resource (e.g., RDS cluster).
 As a result, issues did not exist in the actual RDS cluster module but existed on the RDS cluster resource within the RDS instance module.